Towards Any-Quality Image Segmentation via Generative and Adaptive Latent Space Enhancement: Experiment

 Built upon SAMs, GleSAM++/GleSAM2++ inherits prompt-based segmentation.
 During training, we utilize random points or the bounding box as prompts, which are encoded into prompt vectors by the frozen prompt encoder and then fed into the decoder.
 Our model is trained using the AdamW \cite{adamw} optimizer with the learning rate of $2\times10^{-4}$ and batch size of 4.
 The pre-trained U-Net in Stable Diffusion (SD) 2.1-base \cite{ldm} is adopted as the denoising backbone.
 Our approach can be efficiently trained on 4$\times$ RTX 4090 GPUs within approximately 16 hours, during which we fine-tune the U-Net for 50K iterations and the decoder for only 20K iterations.
 During the inference, our methods follow the interactive pipeline as SAM, ensuring compatibility.
 For point-prompted evaluation, we randomly sample several points from the ground truth masks and use them as the input prompt.
 In our experiments, the number of random points is set to 3 by default.
 Additionally, we also use ground-truth boxes and noise boxes as prompts.
 For box-prompted evaluation, we use the ground truth mask to generate the bounding box and input it as the box prompt.
 For noise-box-prompted evaluation, the noise-box is generated by adding noise to the GT box as the prompt input, following \cite{dndetr}.
 In our experiments, the noise scale is set to 0.2 by default.

-\subsubsection{Comparison Baselines}
+\subsubsection{Comparison baselines}

 We compare our method with a set of comparison baselines to quantify the performance gains.
-Besides SAM \cite{sam} and SAM2 \cite{sam2}, we also compare with the RobustSAM \cite{robustsam}, which has improved robustness on the degraded dataset.
-Additionally, we compare with two-stage methods, \textit{i.e.}, reconstructing images first with image reconstruction (IR) networks and passing the restored clear images to the SAM and SAM2.
+1) SAM \cite{sam} and SAM2 \cite{sam2}, serving as the standard foundation segmentation baselines. {While SAM2 is originally designed for video segmentation, our use of SAM2 here is intended to verify the compatibility of the proposed latent enhancement framework with a stronger backbone at the frame representation level.
+The current evaluation therefore focuses on degraded-image segmentation, and does not constitute a systematic study of temporal consistency under degraded video inputs.} 2) Besides SAMs, we also compare with the RobustSAM \cite{robustsam}, which has improved robustness on the degraded dataset.
+3) Additionally, we compare with two-stage methods, \textit{i.e.}, reconstructing images first with image reconstruction (IR) networks and passing the restored clear images to the SAM and SAM2.
 We use two state-of-the-art IR networks for comparison: PromptIR \cite{promptir}, and diffusion-based DiffBIR \cite{diffbir}.
-Furthermore, we extended our experiments to include fine-tuning of PromptIR and DiffBIR using our degraded-clear image pairs to more comprehensively validate the superiority of our approach, referred to as PromptIR-FT and DiffBIR-FT.
+4) Furthermore, we extended our experiments to include fine-tuning of PromptIR and DiffBIR using our degraded-clear image pairs to more comprehensively validate the superiority of our approach, referred to as PromptIR-FT and DiffBIR-FT.
 We employ three metrics to assess our model's performance, including Intersection over Union (IoU), Dice Coefficient (Dice), and Pixel Accuracy (PA).